actions/actions-runner-controller/README.md

 **Solutions**<br />
 Your base64'ed PAT token has a new line at the end, it needs to be created without a `\n` added
 * `echo -n $TOKEN | base64`
-* Create the secret as described in the docs using the shell and documeneted flags
+* Create the secret as described in the docs using the shell and documented flags or via the Helm chart if appropriate for your environment

 # Developing